mwodonnell/spoe-forge/README.md

 actions.
 Built with async/await throughout, it's designed for high-performance production environments. *Or at least as performant as python will allow.*

-### Status

-Early alpha version, feature-complete according to most recent SPOE documentation and running in production.
-Still going through initial testing/deployment to PyPi.

-Future development planned as use cases/limitations arise.
-Intended to be a long-lived python project.

 ### Why SPOE Forge?

 Originally created to power a Google OAuth2 authentication backend for HAProxy, it became clear the project